jordanbent/myMovieWatchlist/README.md

 So I had to Publish through the Visual Studio publisher.
 ![Publish](./imgs/publish.PNG)

+* Developer: I as the developer interact with Visual Studio to create the WebApp adn test it.
+* Visual Studio: This is the IDE to implement all code.
+From here the project is pushed to a GitHub repository for version control.
+* GitHub: GitHub holds the project in a repository.
+It is connected to Azure Repos within Azure DevOps.
+* Azure Repos: This holds a pointer to the GitHub repository with the project in it.
+* Azure Pipelines: This is triggered when code is committed to main.
+My pipeline onyl manages to build the project to ensure it is compilable.
+Ideally, it would restore, build and publish the project to the WebApp.
+* Azure App Service: This hosts the WebApp online at https://mymoviewatchlist.azurewebsites.net.
+This allows users to interact with the WebApp.

 ## Risk Assesment <a name="risk"></a>
+A lot of the risk associated with this project came from it's nature of being online and the risks that come with cloud hosting.
+There is never full security that the WebApp is not at risk, so there are some precautions to take.

 ![Risk Assesment](./imgs/riskassesment.PNG)

 ## Testing <a name="test"></a>